What is Jobs to be Done?

 (To learn how to do JTBD interviews the right way, I highly recommend this course by Chris Spiek, Bob Moesta & Ervin Fowlkes.)

-Aside from interviews, you can also observe your customers making purchasing decisions, both in-person and online.
+Aside from interviews, you can also observe people making purchasing decisions, both in-person and online.

-People often leave clues on social media, in forums, and in blog posts, that help us understand the timeline behind a purchase.
-Here’s an example:
+Folks often leave clues on social media, in forums, and in blog posts, that help us understand the timeline behind a purchase.

 i've bought almost one self-help book per day for the last week